-We interviewed Ashok Kumar ER, the CEO and Co-founder of Scripbox to help our community learn from his wealth journey.
+We interviewed Ashok Kumar ER, Co-founder of Scripbox to help our community learn from his wealth journey.

 Scripbox: When did you realize that you wanted to become rich?